 The consumption of HFC refrigerants is decreasing.
-For HFC-134a and HFC-404A and HFC-407C the consumption in 2014 is reduced further compared to 2013.
+For HFC-134a, HFC-404A, HFC-407C, HFC-507c and HFC-410A the consumption in 2016 has declined compared to the past several years.

-The decreasing level of refrigerants in commercial refrigeration systems is in particular a consequence of the f-gas regulation where establishment of new HFC installations after the first of January 2007 is banned /30/.
+The decreasing level of refrigerants in commercial refrigeration systems is in particular a consequence of the f-gas regulation where establishment of new HFC installations after 1st of January 2007 was banned /30/.

-The use of HFCs as refrigerant in commercial refrigeration and stationary A/C systems is covering 78.8 per cent of the total consumption in 2013.
-The most commonly used refrigerant in commercial refrigeration is still HFC-404A and HFC-134a.
+The use of HFCs as refrigerant in commercial refrigeration and stationary A/C systems is covering 75.6 per cent of the total consumption in 2016.
+The most commonly used refrigerants in commercial refrigeration are still HFC-404A and HFC-134a.

-The consumption of HFC-134a as a refrigerant in fridges/freezers was 2.1 per cent of the total consumption in 2013.
-Most producers has substituted to alternative refrigerants or moved production facilities to other countries.
+The consumption of HFC-134a as a refrigerant in fridges/freezers was 2.3 per cent of the total consumption in 2016.
+Most producers have substituted to alternative refrigerants or moved production facilities to other countries.

-The consumption of refrigerants in mobile A/C covers 16.9 per cent of the total consumption.
+The consumption of refrigerants in mobile A/C covers 20.1 per cent of the total consumption.

-The consumption of refrigerants in vans and lorries for transport refrigeration covers approx. 2.2 per cent of the total consumption.
+The consumption of refrigerants in vans and lorries for transport refrigeration covers approx. 2.0 per cent of the total consumption.

-Consumption by application area is based on information from producers and importers, which receives reports of the sales of substances from refrigerator installers and automobile garages, etc. (only when drawing-off is more than one kg).
+Consumption by application area is based on information from producers and importers, who report sales of substances from refrigerator installers and automobile workshops, etc. (only when drawing-off is more than one kg).